tomhocl/keystone/docs/pages/docs/apis/config.md

 The configuration object has a TypeScript type of `KeystoneConfig`, which can be imported from `@keystone-6/core/types`.
 This type definition should be considered the source of truth for the available configuration options.

-## lists
+## Models

-The `lists` config option is where you define the data model, or schema, of the Keystone system.
+The `models` config option is where you define the data model, of the Keystone system.
 It has a TypeScript type of `ListSchemaConfig`.
 This is where you define and configure the `lists` and their `fields` of the data model.
 See the [Schema API](./schema) docs for details on how to use this function.